dushka-dragoeva/HomeworksCSharp/Homeworks/Software Technologies/Data Bases/Database Systems -Overview-Homework/DatabaseSystemHomewotk.md

   * What are the advantages of normalized databases?
       * Smaller database: By eliminating duplicate data, you will be able to reduce the overall size of the database.
       * Better performance:
-        + Narrow tables: Having more fine-tuned tables allows your tables to have less columns and allows you to fit more records per data page.
+        + Narrow tables: Having more fine-tuned tables allows your tables to have less columns and allows you to fit more records per data page
-        + Fewer indexes per table mean faster maintenance tasks such as index rebuilds.
+        + Fewer indexes per table mean faster maintenance tasks such as index rebuilds
         + Only join tables that you need

 1. What are database integrity constraints and when are they used?